ernestknurov/autonomous-robot/README.md

 This project demonstrates a distributed robotics system where:
 - **ESP32 microcontroller**: Manages motor control, distance sensing, and WiFi communication
-- **Host computer**: Runs computer vision analysis, target detection, and navigation logic
+- **Host computer**: Runs ArUco detection, depth hazard estimation, and navigation logic
 - **IP Webcam**: Provides real-time video feed from an Android phone (using IPWebcam app)

 The robot autonomously searches for visual markers, approaches them while avoiding obstacles, and executes commands received from the host computer.